ABWF COVID-19 Policies for 2021 Volunteer Projects

 - As soon as practicable, ABWF will notify USFS staff (lead contact on project) that the project was stopped and crew returned due to possibility of exposure to coronavirus.

 - Any possible infected volunteer/staff shall seek medical attention immediately.
-The rest of crew, including leaders, will self-isolate in home until it is determined that infected individual tested negative for COVID, or 14 days.
+The rest of the crew, including leaders, will self-isolate in home until it is determined that the infected individual tested negative for COVID, or 14 days.